 3. Reduces Sun Glare

 The psychological benefits of maximizing natural light while minimizing glares affect nearly anyone who enters your space.
-For parts of buildings with few windows or access to exterior walls, architectural glass like reflective glass can disperse what light is available.
+For parts of buildings with few windows or access to exterior walls, architectural glass, such as reflective glass, can disperse what light is available.
 Other options — like matte satin partitions — can mute indirect lighting’s glares and shadows.

 4. Introduces Etched Glass Signs and Architectural Signage